MarkFeuerborn/charge-scraper/README.md

 # This has been built for Python 3x

-# So far, I have successfully gotten scraper.py and emailalert.py (not included in the public repo) up and running.
+# So far, I have successfully gotten scraper.py and emailalert.py up and running.

 # scraper.py downloads all of the .pdfs marked "4D" (could expand this to include "4C" with the right and/or in my if line).